biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Apollo
     - Workers:
-       - Apollo, 40, a handsome and talented human priest with a love of music and a talent for healing.
+       - Lesley Powell, 40, a handsome and talented human priest with a love of music and a talent for healing.
-       - Daphne, 30, a shy and gentle elf acolyte with a love of plants and a talent for herbalism.
+       - Kerry SilentWind, 30, a shy and gentle elf acolyte with a love of plants and a talent for herbalism.
-       - Hephaestus, 65, a venerable and respected dwarf sage with a vast knowledge of music and medicine.
+       - Jackie Boyd, 65, a venerable and respected human sage with a vast knowledge of music and medicine.

 ### Ouside the Wall